floydspace/serverless-esbuild/README.md

 - `packagerOptions`:
   - `scripts`: A string or array of scripts to be executed, currently only supports 'scripts' for npm, pnpm and yarn
 - `exclude`: An array of dependencies to exclude (declares it as an external as well as excludes it from Lambda ZIP file)
+- `installExtraArgs`: Optional arguments passed to npm or yarn (empty is default)

 ## Author